 Improve the Procurement

 Procurement isn’t only on big capital projects.
-The government procures consistently and is regularly criticized for its procurement decisions.
-The actual and perception of its procurement can be improved substantially.
+The government procures consistently and is regularly criticised for its procurement decisions.
+The actual perception of its procurement can be improved substantially.

 Every department should publish immediately following the release of the state budget a draft procurement strategy.
 This should be followed by industry consultation on the strategy including accepting alternative delivery methods prior to the details of the procurement being fixed.
 A monthly report should be issued by each department stating the current status and method of all procurement actions.